peterhanania/Discord-Package/features.md

 ### How to view the amount of messages with each user or channel

 Each user or channel has a message count next to it which you can only hover.
-In addition to favorite words, curse words, discord links and normal links which you can click to view more details.
+In addition to favorite words, curse words, Discord links and normal links which you can click to view more details.

 <img src="https://discordpackage.com/help/4/1.png" />